fureigh/change-my-record/README.md

 For context on the roots of this project, see "[Help Californians remove old felonies from their criminal records](https://github.com/codeforamerica/project-ideas/issues/64)," started by [@jennymt](https://github.com/jennymt).

+Thank you to [@codeforamerica](https://github.com/codeforamerica) for supporting expanding this work from an alpha prototype to a private beta in the summer of 2015.

 ## Where can I see the latest version?

 https://changemyrecord.herokuapp.com has the latest demo, starring Alameda County&rsquo;s form.